globalizejs/globalize/README.md

 In any case, if no match is found, the neutral English culture "en" is selected by default.

+If you don't pass a selector, .culture() will return the current Globalize culture.
 </p>
 <p>
 Each culture string may also follow the pattern defined in